Health & Nutrition10 min read

 What to look for:

-• Giant-breed-specific formula
+• Giant-breed-specific formulas.

-• High-quality protein sources for muscle maintenance
+• Premium protein sources to maintain vast muscle networks.

-• DHA for cognitive and joint support in puppies
+• DHA for brain and joint support.

 Breed-Specific Considerations